samsquire/ideas4/README.md

 We also have indexing Data structures such as hashmaps and btrees.
 What if we could built up data structures by a query?

 We want a btree indexing these columns and these relations.
+As a result, we get a data structure with these indexing structures.

 GraphQL is nearest to this idea.
 I want a linked list of this data or an object graph that looks like this.